Last updated on February 4th, 2021 at 11:26 pm

 » crochet hook (I used Aero 2.00, equivalent to 7mm in metric sizes)

-» crochet cotton (I used Clark’s Cronita Anchor, medium rose; this is discontinued, but should be equivalent to Coat’s & Clark’s Knit-Cro-Sheen or, I believe, this one from Amazon: JP Coats Knit Cro Sheen Crochet Cotton Crochet Thread Size 10 (3-Pack) Orchid Pink A64-101.
+» crochet cotton (I used Clark’s Cronita Anchor, medium rose; this is discontinued, but should be equivalent to Coat’s & Clark’s Knit-Cro-Sheen or, I believe, these from Amazon: Classic Crochet Thread, Size 10.

 Please note: Gauge isn’t super critical in this pattern, but will, of course, affect the finished size, so use the hook you need to get the desired size.
 Try a few rows and you should have a good idea of how large the completed heart will be.
 My heart sachet is approximately 3½ inches high and 3 inches at its widest width.